 License, certification, and registration

-A score passed in the Fundamentals of Engineering (FE) test
+- A score passed the Fundamentals of Engineering (FE) test

-A passing score of the Professional Engineering (PE) test
+- A passing score on the Professional Engineering (PE) test

 After receiving a Bachelor’s Degree, the primary FE examination can be taken.
 The engineers who passed this examination are usually called trained engineers (EITs) or engineer interns (EIS).
 After fulfilling the work experience requirements, EIT and EI can accept the second test, which is known as the policy and practice of engineering (P.E.).